Unifiedly Efficient Inference on All-Dimensional Targets for Large-Scale GLMs: Numerical experiments

-Figure \ref{fig1} demonstrates that our proposed estimators—both multi-step and DVS—consistently yield superior performance over competing methods.
-Notably, the multi-step estimator achieves average interval lengths nearly identical to those from the full-data-based approach, while the DVS estimator exhibits a rapid decline in average interval length as the subsample size $r$ increases, attaining comparable performance to the full-data-based method when $r = 2000$.
-Due to similar computational costs (though not shown here), the exceptional efficiency of our proposed approach is verified.
+Figure \ref{fig1} demonstrates that both the multi-step and DVS estimators consistently outperform the competing methods.
+The multi-step estimator attains average interval lengths nearly identical to the full-data method, while the DVS estimator exhibits a rapid decrease in interval length as the subsample size $r$ increases, achieving comparable performance when $r=2000$.
+These results further confirm the remarkable efficiency of our proposed approach.
+The experimental results for logistic regression are consistent with those for linear regression; further details are provided in the supplementary materials.

-\subsubsection{Simultaneous inference}
+\subsection{Simultaneous inference}

-We let the sample size $n$, dimension $p$, and the pilot subsample size in our method be $5\times 10^5$, $500$ and $5000$, respectively.
+Let the sample size $n$, dimension $p$, and the pilot subsample size be $5\times 10^5$, $500$ and $5000$ in our method, respectively.
 The parameters of interest are the first $d$ variables with $d=50$.
-The confidence level for the simultaneous confidence interval is fixed as $\alpha=0.05$.
+The confidence level is fixed as $\alpha=0.05$.
 The comparisons of the MSE, running time, ACP and AL of the $95\%$ simultaneous confidence intervals for four cases are shown in Table \ref{table2}.

-As shown in Table \ref{table2}, the estimators proposed in Section \ref{sec4} provide a computationally efficient approach for simultaneous inference of the target parameters.
-Specifically, the empirical coverage probabilities of all methods remain close to $95\%$, whereas our approach requires only about $10\%$ of the computational time of the baseline method, since merely $10\%$ of the data are utilized to obtain the initial estimator.
-Although the MSE and AL of our estimators are marginally higher than those of the baseline, this is the price for improving computational speeds.
-Consequently, the proposed estimators constitute a pragmatic and statistically robust solution for large-scale simultaneous inference.
+As shown in Table \ref{table2}, the estimators proposed in Section \ref{sec4} provide a computationally efficient approach for simultaneous inference of the high-dimensional target parameters.
+Specifically, the empirical coverage probabilities of all methods remain close to $95\%$, and their average interval lengths and MSEs are similar, whereas our approach requires only about $10\%$ of the computational time of the baseline method, since merely $10\%$ of the data are utilized to obtain the initial estimator.
+Therefore, our estimators serve as a an effective and practical alternative to existing methods, as they offer comparable performance with substantially lower computational cost.
+The results for logistic regression also closely mirror those for linear regression in the supplementary materials.